Alternate Spellings of Surname: Menier, Menner

 Following what some historians have called a rout by Confederates at Pleasant Hill and others have labeled a technical victory for the Union or a draw for both sides, the 47th fell back to Grand Ecore to resupply and regroup until 22 April.
 Retreating to Alexandria, the Union finally scored a clear victory against the Confederates at Cane Hill.

-On 23 April, the 47th and their fellow brigade members crossed the Cane River via Monett’s Ferry and, under the command of Lieutenant Colonel Joseph Bailey, helped to build a dam from 30 April through 10 May, enabling federal gunboats to more easily traverse the rapids and water level fluctuations of the Red River.
+On 23 April, the 47th and their fellow brigade members fought in the Battle of Cane River near Monett’s Ferry and, under the command of Lieutenant-Colonel Joseph Bailey, helped to build a dam across the Red River near Alexandria from 30 April through 10 May, enabling federal gunboats to more easily navigate the river’s fluctuating water levels.

 During this time, Private Edward W. Menner was honored for his contributions to the regiment via promotion on 28 April 1864 to the rank of Corporal.

-Beginning 16 May, Captain Charles Yard and E Company moved with the majority of the 47th from Simmsport across the Atchafalaya to Morganza, and then to New Orleans on 20 June.
+Beginning 16 May, Captain Charles Yard and E Company moved with the majority of the 47th from Simmesport across the Atchafalaya to Morganza, and then to New Orleans on 20 June.

 Sheridan’s 1864 Shenandoah Valley Campaign